VedikaBehera/VedikaBehera/README.md

 I’m curious about what drives consumer decisions, blending psychology and business insights. <br>
-With a Psychology degree and an MBA from IIM Trichy, I currently lead category growth at Swiggy.
+I currently lead category growth at Swiggy.

 I’ve managed a 70+Cr portfolio at Instamart and I'm part of the founding team for Snacc, Swiggy’s QSR venture, <br>
 which scaled from 4 to 60+ locations.
 My focus area include category metrics, supply & operations, growth,and vendor <br>